DIPlib/diplib/DIPthoughts.md

 ### Image iterators

-The goal of the iterator is to provide an alternative to the `dip::Framework` and the `dip::NDLoop` functionality that is more intuitive to C++ programmers.
+The goal of the iterator is to provide an alternative to the `dip::Framework` functionality that is more intuitive to C++ programmers.

 This is how it could work for a simple iteration over all pixels in an image: